 The main elements used in editing Bézier curves are the control points and handles.
 A segment (the actual curve) is found between two control points.
 The handles define the curvature of the segment.

 In the image below, the control points can be found in the middle of the pink line, while the handles comprise the extensions from the control point.
-The arrows visualize the normals of the curve, which indicate i.a. the direction and the tilt.
+The arrows visualize the normals of the curve, which indicate i.e. the direction and the tilt.

 There are four Bézier curve handle types.
 They can be accessed by pressing V and selecting from the list that appears, or by pressing the appropriate hotkey combination.